MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/content-management/create-content/create-course-category/content-marketplace.md

 # Content Marketplace

-Microsoft community training now allows users to import courses to their training portal via Content Marketplace available at your fingertips from the admin view.
+Community training now allows users to import courses to their training portal via Content Marketplace available at your fingertips from the admin view.
 Content Marketplace is a catalogue of top-notch training material from Microsoft ranging from digital literacy, soft skills, Office 365, Azure cloud to latest in-demand technological tools.
 Take advantage of this high-quality material to get a head start on your training programs.

 ## Content Providers in MCT Content Marketplace